Minor in Computer Science

 *1: CSE 20 may be substituted with MATH 109 or MATH 31CH.
 This is a manual update an advisor needs to make.
 Send a message through the Virtual Advising Center (VAC)

-*2: CSE 21 may be substituted with MATH 154 or MATH 184.
+*2: CSE 21 may be substituted with MATH 154 or MATH 184 or MATH 188.
 This is a manual update an advisor needs to make.
-Send a message through the Virtual Advising Center (VAC). *Effective Winter 2023: CSE 21 may be substituted with MATH 154 or MATH 184 or MATH 188*
+Send a message through the Virtual Advising Center (VAC).

 • Please list the upper-division courses as: CSE 100, CSE 1XX, CSE 1XX, and CSE 1XX.